mkrol1997/PixelPerfect/pixel-perfect-docs/architecture-decisions/0001-backend-framework.md

 ## Decision

-> - What is the change that we're proposing and doing?
 It is prudent to use the OpenCV framework with pre-trained models.
 Including OpenCV in the project eliminates the need of collecting training data, and model training process itself.